-20. Segment Information
+18. Segment Information

-Prior to the fourth quarter of 2021, the Company's three reportable segments included the Consumer Payments segment, the Commercial Payments segment and the Integrated Partners segment.
-As a result of the Company's organic growth and recent acquisitions, a new internal reporting structure was implemented which resulted in changes to the Company's reportable segments.
-The three new reportable operating segments are SMB Payments, B2B Payments and Enterprise Payments.
-All comparative periods have been adjusted to reflect the new reportable segments.
+The Company's three reportable segments included SMB Payments, B2B Payments and Enterprise Payments.
 The Company does not have dedicated assets assigned to any particular reportable segment and such information is not available and continues to be aggregated.